cwru-eecs338/two_process_synchronization/README.md

  - `alg2`: Wait-then-set flag waving.
 Does not satisfy mutual exclusion or bounded waiting.
  - `alg3`: Set-then-wait flag waving.
 Ends in deadlock, and therefore no progress or bounded waiting.
  - `alg4`: Peterson's algorithm.
 Satisfies critical section requirements.

+Also, for reference:
-Also, `alg1_counter` demonstrates the inefficiency of busy waiting.
+ - `alg1_counter`: demonstrates the inefficiency of busy waiting.
+ - `bakery`: Lamport's bakery algorithm for n-process synchronization.